BMD16N-SD

 Suited for all 2-rail model railroads, gauge 0 to Z

 Compatible with a.o.
-Märklin Digital, Uhlenbrock Intellibox, Fleischmann Twin-Center and LDT HSI-88
+Märklin Digital, Uhlenbrock Intellibox, ESU ECoS and LDT HSI-88

 Compatible with the s88-N standard and all other s88-N equipment